Why Is Strength Training Important?

 There has undeniably been a huge focus on aerobic and energy system training as they pertain to health (and don’t get me wrong, looking after your ticker and cardiorespiratory system is important still) but what many weekend endurance athletes tend to forget is that aerobically based sports are more physically demanding on the body than you might realize.

-An activity like jumping can place strain of up to 9x your own body weight on the joints, while sprinting can be 6x your body weight, and light running (jogging) can be 2-3x your bodyweight.
-These are incredible forces on the body and are paltry to the 2x load a strong person might manage in the deadlift or squat.
+An activity like jumping can place strain of up to 11.6x your own body weight on your joints, while sprinting can approach 6x your body weight, and light running (jogging) can be 2-3x your bodyweight.
+Even walking according to the latter paper can yield up to 1.5x the stress of your bodyweight at faster speeds.

 Think of that amount of strain for hundreds of repetitions, not just the hundred or so in any given strength training session.

-Of course this tends to be made worse in sports that are highly repetitive and don’t get enough amplitude, or movement variability (cycling, rowing, distance running…).
+Of course, all this tends to be worse in sports that are highly repetitive and don’t get enough amplitude, or movement variability (cycling, rowing, distance running…).

 At least with power sports like soccer, hockey and even baseball you’re in a proprioceptively rich environment, and as such your body avoids more of the overuse patterns that come from running straight ahead for 10k a few times a week.

 Think at how well major league baseball manages pitchers these days, 5 days rest, 100 pitch max count typically, they’ve got great data on what the repetitive action of pitching can do to the human shoulder.

-Well we know what happens to distance runners, rowers, cyclists and swimmers too, they develop overuse injuries in the same way.
+Well we know what happens to distance runners, rowers, cyclists and swimmers too, they develop repetitive strain injuries at some point, unless they grew up participating in the sport and are very well adapted.
+Or have an ideal structure suited to the sport genetically.